Estimating the size of a set using cascading exclusion: Introduction

 Section \ref{sec:unseen} treats the unseen species problem.
 There, $S$ is a finite or countable set and $\P(X_i=s)=p(s)$ is an unknown probability $p$ on $S$.
 Taking $A = A(X_1,\ldots,X_n) := S \setminus \{X_1,\ldots,X_n\}$, we get

 the chance of seeing a new observation in the next sample.
 Our estimator becomes the Good--Turing estimator

 with $n_1$ the number of singletons, i.e., the observations occurring once in the sample.

 The limits in Theorem \ref{mainthm} are developed to prove Lemma \ref{unseenlemma}, which implies by Theorem~\ref{unseencor2} that $\E[(n_0 - \hat{n}_0)^2] \leq \frac{5}{n-2}$.
 Section \ref{sec:convexhull} gives the promised interpolation between the `unknown $k$' birthday problem and the German tank problem in the presence of a partial order on $S$.
 Section \ref{sec:uppersets} treats the continuous problem of estimating the volume of a convex set.
 It gives explicit finite sample accuracy bounds that are useful for any dimension $d$ provided that roughly $n \gg d$.
 Section \ref{aldoussec} treats a problem suggested by David Aldous.
 There, $|S|$ is a well defined corpus --- e.g., a library of DNA sequences or a collection of melodies.
 One wants to test if a new entry is suspiciously close to any element of the target collection.
 The setup uses a distance on $S$ and gives a universally valid test.
 Section~\ref{predictsec} treats a general prediction problem where one observes $\{ (X_i,Y_i)\}_{i=1,\ldots,n}$, builds a prediction interval for $Y$ given $X$ using some given procedure, and then estimates the coverage probability of the prediction interval using a leave-one-out estimator.
+Section \ref{devroyesec} draws connection to an old theorem of Devroye and Wagner on estimating misclassification rates.

 The `leave-one-out' estimators underlying Theorem \ref{mainthm} are classical statistics fare, often studied as `cross-validation' (although with a fundamentally different objective than ours, as explained above); see \cite{stone1978cross} for history and references. \citet{shao1993linear} proves limit theorems for cross validation in the regression setting, but we emphasize that the present theorems are non-asymptotic with explicit constants.
 As indicated, the literature on applications is huge and we point our readers to reviews in the different sections.